-Year 2000 data are actual population counts, years 2005-2020 are projection:
+\ Year 2000 data are actual disability counts, years 2005-2020 are projections.

-Figures 7 and 8 (and Tables 2a and 3a in the Appendix) show the projected number of disabled women and men (respectively) in Meigs County according to age group.
+Figures 7 and 8 (and Tables 2a and 3a in the Appendix) show the projected number of disabled women and men (respectively) in Wyandot County according to age group.
 Because the rates of disability are assumed to be constant over the future time horizon, projected changes in the number of people with disabilities reflect changes in population composition.

-With regard to the older female population, 260 were severely disabled in 2000, compared to a projected 320 in 2020.
+With regard to the older female population, 296 were severely disabled in 2000, compared to a projected 346 in 2020.
 Changes in the number of disabled older adults are expected only in age groups where population changes are expected.
-Figure 7 shows that between 2000 and 2020 a modest increase in the number of women with severe disability is expected in all age groups.
+Figure 7 shows that between 2000 and 2020, an increase in numbers of severely disabled women age 60+ is expected among all age groups in Wyandot County, as these populations are expected to increase.

-Source: Authors' projections.

-Year 2000 data are actual disability counts.
+Source: Authors' projections. \Year 2000 data are actual disability counts.

-The population with severe disabilities in Meigs County is largely female.
-In 2000, a total of 112 males age 60 and over were severely disabled (compared to 260 females).
-By the year 2020, it is expected that the number of disabled older men will increase to 177 (compared to 320 older women).
-Figure 8 shows that the largest increase in the number of severely disabled men is expected among the 60-69 age group.
+The population with severe disabilities in Wyandot County is largely female.
+In 2000, a total of 115 males age 60 and over were severely disabled (compared to 296 females).
+By the year 2020, it is expected that the number of disabled older men will increase to 168 (compared to 346 older women).
+Figure 8 shows that the largest increase in the number of severely disabled men is expected among the 90+ age group.
+Smaller increases in the number of severely disabled men are expected among the 60-69, 70-79, and 80-89 age groups in Wyandot County.